virtuozzo/cloudscripting-docs/docs/creating-templates/conditions-and-iterations.md

 }
 ```

-###By compute nodes
+### By Compute Nodes

-Iteration by compute nodes with a custom iterator name:
+Iteration by compute nodes with a custom iterator name.
 ``` json
 {
   "forEach(cp:nodes.cp)": {